jsmesami/imposter-frontend/README.md

 and open your browser at [localhost:3449](http://localhost:3449/).
 This will auto compile and send all changes to the browser without the need to reload.

-For better REPL experience use rlwrap

-    rlwrap lein dev

 To start working on Sass files run: